jeromet2020/ics-ot-lab/Setting up tempate VMs.md

 * Remove cdrom devices
 * Add CloudInit Drive
 * Save the VM as template

-* Test the template by doing the following:
+Deploy the template by doing the following:

 * Clone the template VM.
-    * Go to the VM's Cloud-Init configuration and set the username as Administrator, set the password, IP, and DNS settings.
+* Go to the VM's Cloud-Init configuration on Proxmox and set the username as Administrator, set the password, IP, and DNS settings.
 * Start the newly created VM.
 * Verify if the configuration has taken effect on the OS.